Do I have to file?

 I need additional help.
 What should I do?

 here.
 During busy periods, you may not be able to receive help immediately.
-In this event, please leave your name, telephone number, and facility Id Number.
 A staff member will get back to you as soon as possible.
 Remember, this may be a while during peak periods.
 There are only limited staff available.
 Be patient.

 Are any extensions available?

 No. The rule is quite specific.
-Annual Emission Reports are due by May 1 of each year.
+Annual Emissions Reports are due by May 1 of each year.

 Specific Report Questions